raghavsurya/AddressBook/README.md

 ## Technical Architecture

+This app is created entirely from scratch and does not use any boilerplate at all.
+More so, it becomes easier to customise the configurations without the boilerplate code.
 The application uses webpack for bundling all the code into one js file